On 1 October 2018, the Fair Work Commission announced that a new casual conversion clause will be included in 80+ modern awards across Australia.

 - Their work pattern is an ongoing number of hours over the past year, which can be continued without adjustment upon conversion to full-time or part-time.

-Employers must provide casual employees with a copy of the casual conversion clause within their first year of initial engagement with the business.
+Australian employers must provide casual employees with a copy of the casual conversion clause within their first year of initial engagement with the business.

 Casual employees who are eligible to apply should request their employers in writing.